cardano-apexpool/FreeDropz/README.md

     SUBMITAPI_URL = 'http://<IP address or hostname>:8090/api/submit/tx'

 You will need a working submit-api for this.
-If the number of transactions will be big, it is better if you use a load balancer that will send the transactions to more submit-api urls.
+If the number of transactions will be big, it is better if you use a load balancer that will distribute the transactions between multiple submit-api urls.
 In case you don't have a submit-api url, and you don't want to set one, you can use the local node to submit the transactions, but the preferred way is to use a submit-api url.
 In order to use the local node to submit the transactions, set the `SUBMITAPI_URL` value to `''` (empty string).

 ## Running the script